nashdelta/coAlignments/README.md

 `split -l 2 -d nrQueries.txt nrQuery`

+for the STRING case, and use the nr ID as usual for the literature case.
+If the desired query is a viral polyprotein, break it up into smaller segments using the query subrange dialog box.

-Run a single iteration of [PSIBLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on) with nonstandard values: maxtargetsequences=10000, compositional adjustments=no adjustment for each.
-Save the output as a .csv file named with the sequence query ID (from STRING, e.g. "3702.AT3G12280.1.csv").
+Run a single iteration of [PSIBLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on) with nonstandard values: maxtargetsequences=20000, compositional adjustments=no adjustment for each.
+If more than 20k highly similar sequences are returned (as is likely to be the case for a Dengue or Flu query for example), re-run against refseq.
+Due to the large number of sequences returned, the page often hangs.
+To avoid this, after beginning the search and before it has concluded, click the "formatting options" link in the wait page and change the output format to "plain text".
+Copy and paste "all" from the output page into a text file and name with the query.

-## Match virus-host taxa to host taxa
+## Process blast .txt output and get tax info

-Given a directory full of the .csv files returned from the previous step, run Block 1 of the MATLAB script [matchTax.m](matchTax.m) which generates a text file "acc.txt" containing all the NR accession ID's in the blast results.
-Then use "taxid2name" to return the file [accTax.txt](accTax.txt) with three fields: NR accession ID, tax ID, and species name.
+Given a directory of psiblast output and a file containing the target queries (returned from the previous step) run Block 1 of the MATLAB script [matchTax.m](matchTax.m) which generates hitlists from each .txt output file.
+Additionally, a text file "acc.txt" containing all the accession ID's in all the blast results is generated.
+Then use "taxid2name" to return the file "accTax.txt" with three fields: NR accession ID, tax ID, and species lineage.

 `perl -pi -e 's/\R/\012/' acc.txt`